How to Get User Input in Python from Keyboard?

 input() function in Python 2, it always read the data as a string and you have to convert it according to your need.

 Let’s start exploring it further.

-What is the difference between input and raw_input function?
+Difference between input and raw_input function

 If you want to get input as integer or float in Python 2, you need to convert data into int or float after reading data using raw_input().